TheOdinProject/curriculum/extra_stuff/lessons_in_progress/project_git_basics.md

 ## How does git save files?
 A *save* in git is divided into two terminal commands: **add** and **commit**.
 The combination of these two commands gives you control of exactly what you want to be remembered in your snapshot.

+###The staging Area
 Think of `add` as adjusting the number of people or elements to be included in your photo.

+With Git you choose the changes you want to save with `git add`.
+Imagine a project that contains multiple files and you have made changes to several of them.
+You want to save some of the changes you have made and leave some other changes to continue working on them.

+###Committing
-While `commit` is actually taking the photo, resulting in a snapshot.
+Think of `commit` as actually taking the photo, resulting in a snapshot.

-### Atomic Commits
-When you start working on big projects, you will be modifying multiple files which will all need saving.
-However, it's best practice to save files purposefully; we call this an **atomic commit**.

-If we were to add all the files onto one stage and not think about making atomic commits, this would make your snapshot really crowded and congested - this is bad for two reasons:

-First, you will not know why the snapshot was meaningful and if you wanted to find a specific snapshot you would find it difficult to trace what you were trying to accomplish with those files.

-Second, imagine if your project got corrupted or your code has a bug you can't figure out and does not work anymore.
-If you were to put all your files onto one stage and then tried to load a previous snapshot known to be stable, you would lose a lot of progress with your work and then piecing all the files back to their desired state would be painstaking.

-To get around this, only `git add` files that are thematically similar.
-For example if your project had a lot of text files and image files, you could stage all text files together for one snapshot and then all image files together for another snapshot.

-All snapshots taken must have a message attached to it.
-When you have staged files purposefully (or with a theme), it's easy to decide what kind of message to include.

-To take a snapshot, you would run `git commit -m "Initial commit"`.
-The `-m` flag stands for message and then you include your short message in between the quotation marks: `"Initial commit"`.
+We used this command to commit the hello_world.txt file `git commit -m "Initial commit"` the `-m` flag stands for message and must always be followed by a message in quotes in our case `"Initial commit"`.

 ## Adding another file into the mix.